kenballus/smtp-garden/images/courier/README.md

 ## Key Configuration Items

 Courier MTA is highly modular.
 It has thorough documentation, but it is more reference than "how-to."
 - This image runs the SMTP server, not the MSA.
-See [courier-msa](../courier-msa)
+See also, [courier-msa](../courier-msa)
 - Main config files are deployed to [/usr/lib/courier/etc](conf/)
 - Main reference https://www.courier-mta.org/courier.html
 - Provided in the repo:
-  - conf/esmtpacceptmailfor - SMTP accepts emails for these domains. (running `makesmtpaccess` is optional if using this)
+  - `conf/esmtpacceptmailfor` - SMTP accepts emails for these domains. (running `makesmtpaccess` is optional if using this)
-  - esmtpd and esmtpd-msa - main server settings
+  - `esmtpd` and `esmtpd-msa` - main server settings
-  - emsptphelo - self explanatory
+  - `emsptphelo` - self explanatory
-  - esmtproutes - routing in the absence of MX records.
+  - `esmtproutes` - routing in the absence of MX records.
 Including updating `RELAYHOST`
-  - locals - domains recognized as local
+  - `locals` - domains recognized as local
-  - me - hostname
+  - `me` - hostname
-  - aliases/ - aliases for `postmaster`
+  - `aliases/` - aliases for `postmaster`
-  - smtpaccess/ - allowed inbound connections
+  - `smtpaccess/` - allowed inbound connections
 - Updated in Dockerfile:
-  - authdaemonrc - minor tweaks
+  - `authdaemonrc` - minor tweaks

 ## Building
 - Could not get Github repo to build correctly, but tarball from Sourceforge works fine.